shabaz123/antenna-analyzer/README.md

 The PDF parts list is downloadable here:

 [parts-list.pdf](https://github.com/shabaz123/antenna-analyzer/raw/refs/heads/main/components/parts-list.pdf)
+NOTE: The PDF parts list is missing the Flat Flex Cable (FFC) connector, which is optional, it is only required if you're using the flex PCB.

-The contents are reproduced here for convenience:
+The contents are reproduced here for convenience (including the FFC connector):

 **Row**|**Identifier**|**Value**|**Qty**|**Description**|**Source**|**Part Code**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----: